lukas-reineke/indent-blankline.nvim/README.md

 To start using indent-blankline, call the `ibl.setup()` function.

-This plugin requires the latests stable version of Neovim.
+This plugin requires the latest stable version of Neovim.

 ## Install